KiwiBunnyLuv/Sharbat/README.md

 ## Sharbat's architecture

 This framework use the ECS (Entity-Component-System) architecture.
 The components are a certain type of data that is assigned to an entity.
-The entities represent any general purpose objects of your game and can get have components assigned to them.
+The entities represent any general purpose objects of your game and can get components assigned to them.

   <img src="ressourcces\readme\architecture_entity_breakdown_schema.png" alt="scene">